 The Real Madrid youth product also spoke about the financial plight of his former club Valencia, the issue that saw him end up in England, but had he and other players affected, such as David Villa and David Silva had their own way, they would not have left Los Che.

-He continued: “I think if it was a comfort matter, we all would have chosen to stay in Spain.
-I was great in Valencia, but there is a moment when you need different challenges and you must be brave.”
+He added: “I think if it was a comfort matter.
+Ee all would have chosen to stay in Spain.
+I was great at Valencia, but there is a moment when you need different challenges and you must be brave.”

 Mata also noted that in Britain, Spanish players are made to feel important by the questions asked of them in the changing room, with much conversation revolving around the styles of play in his homeland.